 If you want to use any of the extranet site's features, you must register as a user of the extranet, at which point we collect the following personal data:

 In the rest of this document, we refer to this set of details (your name, email address, company/affiliation, job title and country) as the "extranet user" details.

 If you register for a Virus Bulletin conference, in addition to the "extranet user" details listed above, your attendance of the conference will be recorded (your name and the event you attended), and we may also collect:

 If you submit an abstract (a proposal) for a Virus Bulletin conference paper, in addition to the "extranet user" details listed above we will collect:

 If you forward information to us electronically or as a hard copy, we will collect that information and use it for the purposes for which you have provided it.
 We will never collect sensitive information about you without your explicit consent.

 Whether you apply for a position advertised by Virus Bulletin or send us your details speculatively, we will keep the information you have provided to us – including but not limited to: your CV, any details you have provided on your employment history, your qualifications, and any relevant disability – for one year after receipt.

 Should your application be successful and you subsequently become a Virus Bulletin employee or contractor, your data will be kept until 6 years after the end of your employment by or contract with the company.

-If you apply for a free student ticket for the VB Conference we will collect the following personal data:
+If you apply for a free student ticket for the VB Conference (during the years when VB operates such a scheme) we will collect the following personal data:

 and we may also collect